-International (F-1) Visa Students/Admissions
+International F-1 Visa Students/Admissions

-West Los Angeles College is an institution approved by the Bureau of Citizenship and Immigration Services to issue certificates of eligibility for non-immigrant (F-1) student status.
-West Los Angeles College accepts a number of qualified international students each semester who wish to pursue occupational, transfer, and A.A. degree curricula.
+West Los Angeles College is an institution approved to issue certificates of eligibility (I-20) for non immigrant student status.
+West Los Angeles College accepts qualified international students who wish to pursue occupational, transfer, and A.A. degree curricula.
+Refer to Page 10 for details about admissions criteria.